-2021 Subgrant Competition
+For Each Subgrant Competition Year

 [school name] intends to apply for subgrant funds under the Pennsylvania Charter Schools Program (PACSP) for the purpose of opening a new charter school/expansion/replication.

-Applicant requests a subgrant in the amount of \$.

-I confirm that the school:

-- Has an approved charter school application from a Pennsylvania authorizer; and - Conforms to the federal definition of a public charter school in the Elementary and Secondary Education Act [P.L.
-114-95, section 4310(2)]

-The school's governing body voted to submit this Letter of Intent on [date].

-Board President's Signature:
+Applicant requests a subgrant in the amount of \$ confirm that the school: Has an approved charter school application from a Pennsylvania authorizer; and Conforms to the federal definition of a public charter school in the Elementary and Secondary Education Act [P.L.
+114-95, section 4310(2)] The school's governing body voted to submit this Letter of Intent on [date] Board President's Signature: Date: Name: Title:

-Date:

-Name:

-Title:

-Please upload a copy of this document to FedReporting.com, online application portal.
+Please upload a copy of this document to the online application portal.